 Ready to curl up by the fire and hibernate as the temperatures begin to plummet?
 Think again.
 The winter could actually be the perfect time for you to get fit and healthy!
 With snowboarding, you can get outdoors and stay fit during the winter months.
-So rather than throwing out your healthy living goals this season, consider heading to the mountains and strapping on a board.
-Snowboarding can help squash winter boredom and inactivity, while providing a myriad of physical and mental benefits.
+So rather than throwing out your healthy living goals this season because it’s a little chilly, consider heading to the mountains and strapping on a board to enjoy carving the freshly fallen snow.
+Snowboarding can help squash winter boredom and inactivity while providing a myriad of physical and mental benefits.

 So, for all you adrenaline junkies out there, or for those wanting to try out a new skill, HFR has compiled a list of the top benefits of snowboarding.

 - Enhances cardiovascular fitness: Snowboarding gets your heart pumping faster and increases cardiovascular and respiratory endurance.
 As a result, it scorches calories.
 Depending on the difficulty of the terrain, the average person can burn between 250 and 630 calories per hour.
 Since most people spend several hours on the slopes at a time, this can really add up to a major calorie-busting workout!